MightyPrinny/TiledGMS14ME/README.md

 -Tiles in Tiled are all the same size, when you import a room with a tile stored as a region of a tileset it will be imported as individual tiles.

--Rooms are imported assuming that all tiles tilesets with the same tile size.
+-Rooms are imported assuming that all tiles use tilesets with the same tile size.